alexcoy06/Data-Science/README.md

 ## Repository Structure

-- **Project1:** I'll analyze a dataset of movies and shows with Python and Pandas to showcase the highly rated programs from the Golden Age of television.
+- **Project1:** Tasked to analyze a dataset of movies and shows with Python and Pandas to showcase the highly rated programs from the Golden Age of television.
 - **Project2:** The task entails analyzing a modified Instacart dataset for insights into customer shopping habits, involving data cleaning, and addressing key questions.
-- **Project3:**
+- **Project3:** Tasked to analyze 2018 data from 500 clients to determine whether the Surf or Ultimate prepaid plan generates more revenue, aiming to adjust the advertising budget accordingly.

 ## Deployment